HEARTLESS: Grandson-In-Trouble Scammers ‘Settle’ For $4G From Senior Who Couldn’t Afford More

 Phone scammers who told a Fair Lawn senior that her grandson was in trouble settled for half the $8,000 that he supposedly needed for bail money after she told them she didn’t have it, authorities said.

-Both were in for a surprise, though: The would-be victim notified police, who were waiting when the scammers showed up to collect.
+The callers were in for a surprise, though: The would-be victim notified police, who were waiting when the Bronx pair showed up to collect.

-The passenger got out after the Bronx pair pulled up to the woman's Plymouth Drive home, Sgt.
+The passenger got out after both pulled up to the woman's Plymouth Drive home, Sgt.
 Brian Metzler said.

 That’s when police moved in, he said.